RichardZhu6/LNPDB/README.md

 The data provided in [repo](https://github.com/bowang-lab/AGILE) was split (80% train/20% validation) randomly to create these splits.

-To train AGILE splits on its data, refer to the third, fourth, and fifth cells in the notebook (splitting data, moving finetune_LNPDB.py into AGILE from `LNPDB/data/LNPDB_For_AGILE/scripts`, and finetuning splits, respectively).
+To train AGILE splits on its data, refer to the third, fourth, and fifth cells in the notebook (splitting data, moving `finetune_LNPDB.py` into AGILE from `LNPDB/data/LNPDB_for_AGILE/scripts`, and finetuning splits, respectively).

-Note that the trained model checkpoints are already provided in this repository, so it is not necessary to run the commands.
+Note that the trained model checkpoints are already provided at `LNPDB/data/LNPDB_for_AGILE/cv_splits`, so it is not necessary to run the commands.

 The models and their results are now placed in `LNPDB/data/LNPDB_for_AGILE/cv_splits`.

-To use the trained models to predict delivery efficacy for new LNP data, place your new LNP data into the folder `LNPDB/data/LNPDB_for_AGILE/input_data`.
+To use the trained models to predict delivery efficacy for new LNP data, LNPDB data has been placed into the folder `LNPDB/data/LNPDB_for_AGILE/LNPDB_data`.

-AGILE requires data to be processed into Mordred molecular feature descriptors, which can be generated using [repo](https://github.com/mordred-descriptor/mordred) as described in the sixth cell of the notebook.
+AGILE requires data to be processed into Mordred molecular feature descriptors, which are generated using [repo](https://github.com/mordred-descriptor/mordred) as described in the sixth cell of the notebook.
+For all LNPDB data included in the paper, this repository already contains the corresponding Mordred descriptors in `LNPDB/data/LNPDB_for_AGILE/LNPDB_data`; thus, running the sixth cell is not necessary.

+Our Morgan fingerprints were validated by comparing generation from AGILE original SMILES and provided fingerprints.

-Once the molecular feature descriptors are generated, the data can be input to the AGILE splits to predict delivery efficacy for new LNP data, following the seventh and eighth cells of the notebook that move infer_vis_LNPDB.py into AGILE from `LNPDB/data/LNPDB_For_AGILE/scripts`, update the .yaml, and make predictions on data.
+Once the molecular feature descriptors are generated, AGILE splits can make predictions on delivery efficacy for LNPDB data, following the seventh and eighth cells of the notebook that move `infer_vis_LNPDB.py` into AGILE from `LNPDB/data/LNPDB_for_AGILE/scripts`, update the YAML, and make predictions on data.